syncfusion-content/winui-docs/winui/Circular-Charts/Appearance.md

 ## Custom PaletteBrushes

-[SfCircularChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfCircularChart.html) provides support to define own brushes for chart with preferred order by using the [PaletteBrushes]() property, as shown in the following code example.
+[SfCircularChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfCircularChart.html) provides support to define own brushes for series with preferred order by using the [PaletteBrushes]() property, as shown in the following code example.

 {% tabs %}